MichaelSchneeberger/rxbp/docs/20191002_multicasting.md

 Having the `share` operator, this is possible by "tunneling" a Flowable.
 This converts a Flowable into a Flowable of *multi-cast Flowables* of type `Flowable[Flowable]`.
-This is achieved by using `rxbp.return_value` inside the shared function as follows.
+This is achieved by using `rxbp.return_` inside the shared function as follows.

 ``` python
 import rxbp.depricated